RotiCanaiLab/journalbeat/README.md

 Goes without saying `GOROOT`, `GOPATH` environment variables and have both be callable by sudo.

+and

+a properly signed and configured gpg key.

 ## How to use this ?

 ```sh